From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Backend

-Once these entities are identified, the next task is to fetch the relevant data from the ODA datalake and construct the VKG.
-The ODA datalake contains the telemetry data of the target data center.
+Once these entities are identified, the next task is to fetch the relevant data from the IoT datalake and construct the VKG.
+The IoT datalake contains the telemetry data of the target data center.
 Algorithm \ref{alg:vkg-generator} presents the pseudocode for Data Fetching task and VKG Creation task.
-The VKG is constructed using RDF (Resource Description Framework), a standard model for representing structured data as triples—subject, predicate, and object.
-The generated VKG adheres to the schema defined by the ODA ontology.
+The VKG is constructed using RDF, and it adheres to the schema defined by the data center telemetry ontology.
 The algorithm begins by identifying key entities from the output of Algorithm~\ref{alg:process-prompt}.
-Key entities are those whose 'present' flag in the entities dictionary is set to True.
+Key entities are those whose “present” flag in the entities dictionary is set to True.
 If no key entities are found, the algorithm raises an error.
 If only rack or node entities are present, VKG generation is skipped.
 Such topological user questions can be answered directly using the \textit{Base-KG}.
 If a job entity is present, the algorithm retrieves job data using either a job Id or a time range (start and end time), based on the information available in the value field of the entities dictionary.
 It then generates RDF triples representing the job and establishes links to its associated compute nodes, applying node mappings if available.
 For metric entities, the algorithm first ensures that a valid time range is provided before retrieving sensor readings.
 It then fetches readings either for a specified node or for all nodes if none is indicated, generates RDF triples for the reading values, and associates the readings with the relevant plugins and sensors.
 The constructed VKG is then returned as the output of the algorithm.

 Upon successful execution of Algorithm~\ref{alg:vkg-generator}, both the Data Fetching and VKG Creation tasks are completed.
 The resulting VKG contains all the necessary data to answer the user's question.
 The final task is GraphDB Storing, in which the VKG is persisted in the graph database.
 This ensures that the data is readily accessible for execution of the SPARQL query generated by the LLM inference service.